2023/2024 - BBC Writers’ Access Group Digital Programme

 I turn back to see if the hostess is talking to me.
 She smiles.

 ‘Quite something,’ I reply and return my gaze to the window.
+I’m not one for small talk at the best of times.

 As we head towards the central desert of Australia the sun appears to expand beneath us, the earth burning ochre and gold and crimson, and I remember what it is I love about this land: the intensity, the red earth, the ancient memories.
 Our impact is unforgivable and unresolved.